unicode-org/message-format-wg/exploration/0475-overriding-extending-namespacing.md

 _What prior decisions and existing conditions limit the possible design?_

+- A syntactical prefix or its separator(s) must not collide with characters valid in either the prefix or in any of the name productions.

-- A syntactical prefix must not collide with `nmtoken`, to avoid parsing ambiguities with unquoted literals...
+- A prefix must not collide with unquoted literal values.

 ## Proposed Design